pouchdb/pouchdb/docs/_posts/2014-06-17-12-pro-tips-for-better-code-with-pouchdb.md

 ### 4. Attachments are overrated

+{% include alert_start.html variant="warning" %}

+<strong>Update:</strong> since this post was written, the stability and performance of attachments in PouchDB has greatly improved.
+Replicating large attachments is still not recommended, but attachments can be handy if used correctly. <a href='https://github.com/nolanlawson/blob-util'>blob-util</a> can help.

+{% include alert_end.html %}

 NPM has [moved away from storing attachments in CouchDB](http://blog.npmjs.org/post/71267056460/fastly-manta-loggly-and-couchdb-attachments).
 Nowadays they use a CDN for the binaries, and CouchDB just stores the metadata.
 In PouchDB, attachments have been [one](https://github.com/pouchdb/pouchdb/issues/2098) [of](https://github.com/pouchdb/pouchdb/pull/1078) [the](https://github.com/pouchdb/pouchdb/issues/1992) [biggest](https://github.com/pouchdb/pouchdb/issues/900) [sources](https://github.com/pouchdb/pouchdb/pull/2063) [of](https://github.com/pouchdb/pouchdb/pull/1210) [bugs](https://github.com/pouchdb/pouchdb/pull/502), since every browser seems to handle them differently.
 Plus, the [attachment API is hard to understand](https://github.com/pouchdb/pouchdb/issues/1251), you need [a Blob shim](https://gist.github.com/nolanlawson/10340255) for older browsers, and let's not even talk about ArrayBuffers, ArrayBufferViews, Uint8Arrays, and browsers that don't even support any of the above.

 In general, both CouchDB and PouchDB are just poor fits for storing binary data.
 (Databases rarely are.)
 Instead of attachments, try using a CDN or a simple fileserver, and store the URLs or checksums in the database if you need to.